 Even though the United States is a melting pot of people from a variety of cultures, we have some American birthday traditions that seem to be followed by many.
 Sending greeting cards, giving gifts, eating birthday cake, and saying happy birthday are all in celebration of another year in a person’s life.
-But what about the rest of the world?

 Check out some of these international birthday customs, some sweet, some silly, and some rooted in tradition.